Cash receipts journal

 Steward Inc. engaged in the following cash transactions during February 2023:

-Required: On the basis of above transactions, draw up a cash receipts journal for Steward Inc. and post the same to relevant accounts in general and subsidiary ledger.
+Required: On the basis of the above transactions, draw up a cash receipts journal for Steward Inc. and post the same to relevant accounts in general and subsidiary ledgers.

 Memo’s and Question paper